 Public and semi-public land uses occupy 22.57 acres or 8% of the developed land in the Town.
-Included within these classifications are the Town Hall, old fire station, post office, churches, and the Masonic temple.
-The Pace West Elementary School is located on the Town line on Washington Street.
-The building is in both the town and the county, but 3/4 of the site and the playground extends into the Town.
-The County School Board has closed the Pace West Elementary School to regular classes and now uses the facility for special education purposes.
-Haymarket children attend Tyler and Buckland Mill Elementary School, Bull Run Middle School, and Battlefield High School.
+Included within these classifications are the Town Hall, old fire station, post officeTown museum, police department, churches, and the Masonic templelodge.
+The former Pace West Elementary School is now located onentirely within the Town line on Washington Street as a result of a 2013/2014 Boundary Line Adjustment between the Town and Prince William County.
+The building is in both the town and the county, but 3⁄4 of the sitenow home to a private school, government contractor, and the playground extends into the Town.
+The County School Board has closed the Pace West Elementary School to regular classes and now uses the facility for special education purposes a church(s).
+The former recreation fields are leased by the Prince William Parks and Recreation.
+Haymarket children attend Tyler, and Buckland Mills, and Haymarket Drive, Elementary Schools, Bull Run & Reagan Middle SchoolSchools, and Battlefield High School.
 Most other public and semi-public land uses are found near the center of Town.
 The County built a facility for the Gainesville Fire Department just outside of the Town limits.